Because you asked. Adaptive IP.

 Expanding IP closer to where content lives

 This traditional approach to evolving IP no longer makes sense.
 Investing in legacy hardware-centric infrastructure, entangled with a monolithic operational system based on proprietary protocols, will not provide the level of flexibility, scale, and intelligence required from the IP layer.
 New application spaces, such as 5G, Fiber Deep’s Converged Interconnect Network (CIN) architecture, and IP Business Services require increasing amounts of IP capabilities provided closer to the network edge, where content lives.

 Given the number of network elements is growing exponentially as one gets closer to the network edge, the delivery of standards-based IP connectivity must be highly scalable and optimized, while at the same time making sure cost and complexity will not increase linearly alongside IP bandwidth growth.

-Leaner access to metro network elements, coupled with analytics-driven automation derived from real-time telemetry, is a much better way to support expanded IP connectivity, optimize ongoing operating costs, and accelerate service velocity for a faster time-to-revenue cycle.
+Leaner access to metro network elements, coupled with analytics-driven automation derived from real-time streaming telemetry, is a much better way to support expanded IP connectivity, optimize ongoing operating costs, and accelerate service velocity for a faster time-to-revenue cycle.